 Why include a library link with each book?

 We love and believe in libraries.
 We want to ensure that every reader can benefit from the knowledge and inspiration shared by our guests, regardless of their financial circumstances.
 A library membership is free and our library links will automatically adjust to your geographic location.

 Additionally, some of the photography books shares by our guests are out of print and the only way to find them is by visiting a library or buying them used.

 Do you have favorite stores to go browse for photo books?

 Absolutely!
-Two that come to mind are Dashwood Books (NYC), powerHouse Books (Brooklyn), and Book/Shop (Oakland).
+Three that come to mind are Dashwood Books (NYC), powerHouse Books (Brooklyn), and Book/Shop (Oakland).
 We'll make a longer and more geographically diverse list soon.
 Send us your favorites at info (at) theobservers.co

 Does The Observers participate in any affiliate programs?